-North Lismore Plateau (NLP) is a site approximately three kilometres northwest of Lismore’s CBD which has been identified for future growth.
-The development is expected to yield approximately 2,079 dwellings including commercial and retail properties.
-UEA’s role was to consolidate the water main requirements for the new development of the NLP, in order to utilise the existing spare capacity within the Tullera Water Reservoir to service up to 300 new residential dwellings within the district.
+North Lismore Plateau (NLP) is approximately three kilometres northwest of Lismore’s CBD, an area identified for future growth.
+The development is expected to yield 2,079 dwellings including commercial and retail properties.
+UEA consolidated the water main requirements for the new development of the NLP, in order to utilise the existing spare capacity within the Tullera Water Reservoir to service up to 300 new residential dwellings within the district.

 The project included the installation of 1,589 metres of 225mm and 1,423 metres of 300mm PN16 PVC water main by open trench.
 UEA proposed an alternate method of installation by utilising horizontal directional drilling (HDD), which council approved.
 Due to the installation method changing, the product pipe also had to be converted to 280mm (225mm Internal) and 355mm (300mm Internal) PN16 Polyethylene (PE) pipe.
-Due to the relocation of the main, 430 metres of 125mm sleave with 40mm product pipe road crossings were also drilled in to service the existing houses.
+In addition, 430 metres of 125mm sleeve with 40mm product pipe road crossings were installed using HDD to replace the existing service connections.

 Many difficulties were encountered during the drilling process, some of which included:

 - Large extremely hard floating boulders.
 These boulders were difficult to drill through, especially when the surrounding ground conditions were soft.
-Rather than changing drill heads and possibly damaging cutting teeth, UEA decided to dig up each rock and remove them before continuing to drill.
+Rather than changing drill heads and possibly damaging cutting teeth, UEA dug up and removed each rock before continuing to drill.
 Due to the shallow depth of the main, dig ups were not an issue.

 - Reactive and soft ground conditions.
 At the start of the project, this combination of ground conditions and travelling at shallow depths meant that the surface level humping became an issue that could cause major damage.
 Utilising knowledge within the company, the methods and tooling were altered and boring longer shots of large diameter was possible without any damage to existing surface levels.

-- UEA opted to use temporary traffic lights for shutting down one lane.
+- Temporary traffic lights to shut down one lane.
 Traffic lights were not able to be turned on until 9:00 each morning due to local traffic restrictions, so additional staff were required each morning to operate Stop/Go until the lights were able to be turned on.

 For more details on this project or UEA’s horizontal directional drilling projects, contact the Trenchless team at firstname.lastname@example.org or call us on 02 9851 3000.